RayanAhsan/Speech-Bot/README.md

 -User-Friendly Interface: A sleek, responsive front-end built with React and Tailwind CSS ensures an intuitive user experience.

--Flexible Input Options: Supports audio recording and MP3 uploads for maximum convenience.
+-Flexible Input Options: Supports audio recording and MP3 uploads for convenience.

 -Exportable Results: Save transcriptions and translations as PDF or TXT files for easy sharing and reference.